 Tell Me More

-SEO is simply the art of manipulating the tactics that Google use to decide which pages are most relevant to get certain pages to the Top On Google rather than the page which Google had decided was the most relevant.
+SEO is the art of manipulating the Google analysis engine (the analysis algorithmn that decides which pages are most relevant) to get certain pages to the Top On Google rather than the page which Google would had decided was the most relevant.
 And so the search engines operators refine their criteria for relevance constantly as they are forced to by those who would misuse it in the name of commerce.
 This is of course

-The outcome of all of the above is that anyone who tells you they can get you to the top on Google for relevant search terms in your own market without a great deal of investment and hardship has either already discovered that you hypnotise field mice for a living or is not disclosing the whole truth.
+The conclusion?
+Anyone who tells you that they can get you to the top on Google for relevant search terms in your own market without a great deal of investment and hardship has either already discovered that you hypnotise field mice for a living or is not disclosing the whole truth.

 in a more favourable direction.

-instantly see that you have invested in your websites identity and that you are here to say.
-This is a factor that the search engine automated web crawler/spider software often overlooks, but a good honest domain name often helps people choose you above the top on Google spot simply because they can make sense of the link.
+feel that you have invested in your internet identity, and that you are here to say.
+This is something that search engines often overlook, but a good honest domain name often helps people choose you above the top on Google spot simply because they can make sense of the link.

 - There is one thing that everyone agrees on and that is the aim of the Google search engine, and that aim is relevance.
 Relevance